aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/working-with-content-control-sdt/_index.md

 Note that only Linked and Character styles can be applied to content control.
 An InvalidOperationException ("Cannot apply this style to the SDT") is thrown when a style that exists but is not Linked or Character style is being applied.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-StructuredDocumentTag-WorkingWithStructuredDocumentTag-SetContentControlStyle.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-StructuredDocumentTag-WorkingWithStructuredDocumentTag-setContentControlStyle.java" >}}

 ## Working with Repeating Section Content Control